Ahmed-Toufahi/issue-tracking-app/README.md

 ## Overview

 The Issue Tracking Project is a web application designed to help users manage and track issues efficiently.
-It provides an intuitive interface for users to create, view, and complete issues, enhancing productivity and organization in both individual and team settings.
+It provides an intuitive interface for users to create, view, and complete issues.
+I explored reactive forms and forms validation in this project.

 ## Features